P3DCAT/PandoraPalettizer/README.md

   --blur-amount BLUR_AMOUNT, -x BLUR_AMOUNT
                         The amount of blur used during texture resizing.
 Set this to 0 for no blurring.
 Default amount is 1.0.
+  --resize-strategy {upscale,downscale,round}, -r {upscale,downscale,round}
+                        The resize strategy to use when resizing images.
+                        Upscaling will always resize the texture to the next power of two, while downscaling will always resize it to the previous power of two.
+Rounding will use a threshold to determine whether to downscale or upscale, check --resize-threshold.
+Rounding at 50%
+                        quality loss is the default option.
+  --resize-threshold {[between 1.0 and 2.0]}, -t {[between 1.0 and 2.0]}
+                        A number between 1.0 and 2.0 that will help the palettizer decide whether to downscale or upscale the image.
+A value of 1.0 will always downscale the image, while a value of 2.0 will always upscale it.
+Use the value 1.5 to automatically upscale when the texture would lose 50% of detail (rounding).
+For example, the value 1.2 will automatically upscale to prevent losing 20% of detail.
   --boo BOO, -b BOO     Your textures.boo file, containing palettization data.
   --output OUTPUT, -o OUTPUT
                         Your output folder.